Firm linked to Crooked House owner was taken to court

 - Published

-A company linked to the owner of the destroyed Crooked House was taken to court over a failure to comply with Environment Agency (EA) orders.
+A company linked to the owner of the destroyed Crooked House pub was taken to court over a failure to comply with Environment Agency (EA) orders.

 The notice was issued to Himley Environmental Limited in 2021, which operates a landfill site and was at the time run by Adam Taylor, the husband of the wonky pub's owner Carly Taylor.

-The pub burned down on 5 August and was demolished less than 48 hours later and police are investigating.
+A fire at the pub on 5 August is being investigated as arson.
+It was demolished fewer than 48 hours later.

 Both have been approached by the BBC.

-Although no longer a director, at the time the notice was issued Mr Taylor was described on Companies House as a person with "significant control" of the company.
+At the time the notice was issued Mr Taylor was described by Companies House as a person with "significant control" of the company.
+He is no longer a director of the firm.

-It related to the failure by the company to comply with permit requirements to install appropriate infrastructure to collect and treat landfill gas.
+The notice related to a failure to comply with permit requirements to install appropriate infrastructure to collect and treat landfill gas.

-The notice was not complied with, said the EA, leading to it instigating proceedings against the company in the High Court.
+It was not complied with, said the EA, leading to it instigating proceedings against the company in the High Court.

 An agreement was eventually reached with necessary works completed in the summer of 2022, it said.

-The landfill site falls next to the land where the 18th Century pub, famed for its sloping walls and floor, stood.
+The landfill lies next to the site where the 18th Century pub, famed for its sloping walls and floor, stood in Himley, near Dudley.

 The pub was bought from Marstons in July by ATE Farms Limited, of which Carly Taylor is a director.